 For young people, the pain of juvenile idiopathic arthritis (JIA) is not only physical.
 It can impact their self-esteem and confidence and undermine their sense of adventure, feelings of belonging and academic achievement.

-Arthritis & Osteoporosis NSW (AONSW) needs your support to help the many children and families affected by this disease.
+Arthritis NSW (ANSW) needs your support to help the many children and families affected by this disease.
 Our programs include two annual children’s camps, Camp Twinkletoes and Camp Footloose, which provide education and support to families and young people, and webinars featuring health professionals who directly address JIA issues.

 Can you help us provide these valuable services by making a donation?